chen42/presentations/rat_genome.md

 ## Summary

-* Linked-reads identified many structural variants that are likely errors in rn6.
+* Linked-reads identifies many structural variants that are likely errors in rn6.
-* Structural variant calls for non-reference genome need to be cross referenced against BN data for now.
-* de novo assembly has the potential to fill in some missing pieces in rn6.
+* De novo assembly has the potential to fill in some missing pieces in rn6.

 ---
 ## Thanks to ..